Azure/pixel_level_land_classification/geoaidsvm/setup.md

 # Provision and access a Geo AI Data Science VM

-Note: These instructions may change as the Geo AI DSVM becomes publicly available.
-You may need to contact Gopi Kumar to have your subscription whitelisted in order to provision this resource.

 ## Provision the Geo AI Data Science VM

 1. Log into the [Azure Portal](https://portal.azure.com) with your preferred Azure account.